jcalcaben/gatsby-glossary-app/src/_converted/backend.md

 ---
   title: "backend"
   wordClasses:
     - "noun"
     - "adjective"
   tags:
     - "programming"
   synonyms:
     - "server side"
   relatedTerms:
-    - "server side"
+    - "server-side"
     - "frontend"
-    - "cache backend"
+    - "cache-backend"
   readMore: []
 ---
 Generally used in the same way as "server side".

+The Magento Admin and all features for configuring and managing your storefront, products, orders, shipments, etc is considered a backend system.